Domestic Assault Lawyer in Minneapolis, Minnesota

 Having a conviction of domestic violence carries not only stiff penalties including jail time but also the loss of rights and privileges such as the right to possess a firearm, and in some states, voting privileges.
 Moreover, someone who is not a United States citizen may see his or her immigration status changed and deportation may occur.
 In many cases, the U.S. does not allow violent criminals to have or obtain visas.

-If you have been accused of a crime related to domestic violence, you should acquire the help of a Minneapolis domestic assault attorney from Brockton D. Hunter, P.A. right away.
+If you have been accused of a crime related to domestic violence, you should acquire the help of a Minneapolis domestic violence attorney from Brockton D. Hunter P.A. right away.
 The repercussions can be quite severe, and in spite of what you have heard or even seen on TV, there is little chance of your case being dropped.

 Our Minneapolis domestic assault lawyers are ready to hear from you.
-To begin building your case, call (612) 979-1112 today.
+To begin building your defense, call (612) 979-1112 today.

 OUR VICTORIES